freedomofpress/securedrop/docs/develop.md

 2. [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 3. [Ansible](http://docs.ansible.com/intro_installation.html)
     * There are several ways to install Ansible on a Mac.
-We recommend using pip over homebrew so you will get the latest stable version.
-To install Ansible via Homebrew,
+We recommend using pip instead of homebrew so you will get the latest stable version.
+To install Ansible via pip,

       ```
       $ sudo easy_install pip
       $ sudo pip install ansible
       ```
 4. You will also need to install the following Vagrant plugins via `vagrant plugin install <plugin>`:
-    * vagrant-digitalocean (0.7.0)
     * vagrant-hostmanager (1.5.0)

-TODO: we may be able to get rid of one or both of these plugin requirements.

-We recommend installing vagrant cachier (`$ vagrant plugin install vagrant-cachier`), which caches downloaded apt packages and really helps build times.

 Now you're ready to use vagrant to provision SecureDrop VM's!